smtifahim/Loading-Simple-SCKAN/sckan-to-simple-sckan/readme.md

 # Simple SCKAN Loading Process

-The Python script that automates the loading process of Simple SCKAN into the Stardog server is called `load-simple-sckan.py`.
+The Python script that automates the loading process of Simple SCKAN for the Stardog server is called `load-simple-sckan.py`.
 It generates all the necessary files needed for Simple SCKAN and loads them into the Stardog server.

 ### **Prerequisites**